-A 1965 Daimler V8 250 estimated at £18,000-20,000, which has had a vast sum spent on restoration recently, is included in the Charterhouse auction of classic and vintage cars, ending on April 9th @ 12 noon.
+A 1965 Daimler V8 250 estimated at £18,000-20,000, which has had a vast sum spent on restoration recently, is included in the Charterhouse online only auction of classic and vintage cars, on Saturday May 30th at 12 noon.

 “It is beautifully presented and represents a much less expensive proposition than buying an equivalent Jaguar Mk II.”
 Commented Matthew Whitney.
 “With its silky smooth automatic gearbox and great paint combination of gunmetal grey with a red leather interior this delightful Daimler is ready for another 55 years use!”